Stan Kozlowski

-Stanley J. Kozlowski (February 25, 1924 – August 23, 1972) was an American football fullback in the All-America Football Conference for the Miami Seahawks.
-He played college football at the University of Notre Dame and the College of the Holy Cross and was drafted in the third round of the 1946 NFL Draft by the Washington Redskins.
-In August 1972, he was walking across a street and was hit by a car.
+Stanley J. Kozlowski (February 25, 1924 – August 23, 1972) was an American football fullback in the All-America Football Conference (AAFC) for the Miami Seahawks.
+He played college football at the University of Notre Dame and the College of the Holy Cross and was drafted in the third round of the 1946 NFL draft by the Washington Redskins.
+In August 1972, he was walking across a street and was hit by a motorist.
 He died a few hours later at a hospital.